danielna/danielna.github.com/_posts/2013-06-26-getting-a-job-as-a-front-end-web-developer.md

 I've had a number of people in the last several years approach me with questions on how to get into web development as a career.
 While I am by no means the most qualified or talented web developer/programmer in the blogosphere, I do have enough relevant work experience (4+ years now) to create my own informed opinions on the industry.

-Here's the ultimate disclaimer for the remainder of this post: it's personal opinion and I'm neither a CEO nor an HR department.
-I speak entirely from personal experience, both as an employee and coworker, and this post is simply what I believe to be true.

-And I've read a lot of these types of posts before (there are a <a href="https://www.google.com/search?q=how+to+become+a+web+developer" title="the googs" target="_blank">ton on the Internet</a>) so the entire contents of this page may or may not be redundant to any number of those posts.
-I cannot guarantee that what I say is novel advice.
-My only guarantee is that this post is from my own brain and honest.
+I've read a lot of these types of posts before (there are a <a href="https://www.google.com/search?q=how+to+become+a+web+developer" title="the googs" target="_blank">ton on the Internet</a>) and I can't guarantee that what I say is novel.
+But it is original.
 Besides, if you're reading this it's probably because I sent it to you.

 This will be less a step-by-step guide and more a conceptual overview.
 There are <a href="https://www.google.com/search?q=learn+to+code">a billion websites</a> out there now that teach you the detailed "how".
-I'll try to elaborate on the "what."
-You'll see what I mean.
+I'll try to elaborate on the "what." <a href="#footnotes">[0]</a>

 <div class="separator">&raquo;&raquo;&raquo;&laquo;&laquo;&laquo;</div>